 The Greek Islands are some of the most beautiful landscapes I have witnessed as an avid traveller.
 Tourists flock to these destinations, but when you arrive in Santorini, you will immediately become entranced by this magical island atop rugged cliffs overlooking the Aegean Sea.

-My take to find the perfect 3 day Santorini itinerary:
+My take to find the perfect 3 Day Itinerary in Santorini:

 Arrive in Santorini!

 Most visitors travel to Santorini via ferry from Athens.

 This is an exciting adventure with stunning panoramic views and where your itinerary in Santorini beggins.

 As you approach Santorini, you feel like you are arriving in a place that in a way doesn´t seem real.